Alessi: 10 facts to frame 100 years of design history

 Alessi becomes a design brand

-Once again in the story of Alessi, the integration of art and culture with the design of kitchenware is central to the project.
+Once again in the story of the brand, the integration of art and culture with the design of kitchenware is central to the project.

 Involving many international architects in the design of an “architectural” tea & coffee set, the composition of tiny buildings is produced in limited quantity of 99 pieces each, exclusively in silver.